BioDepot/BioDepot-workflow-builder/README.md

 ###### docker_image_name
 The name of the Docker container that is used.
 ###### docker image tag
 The image tag for the Docker container.
-The default tag for any conainer is latest which is not necessarily the most recent in spite of the name.
-Bwb has the version of software and the major dependencies and the date separated by underscores to proivde a detailed yet human readable versioning tag
+The default tag for any container is latest which is not necessarily the most recent in spite of the name.
+Bwb has the version of software and the major dependencies and the date separated by underscores to provide a detailed, yet human readable, versioning tag
 ###### priority
-Determines the order of appearance in the Tool Dock drawer
+Determines the order of appearance in the Tool Dock drawer.
 ###### icon
-The icon used for the widget
+The icon used for the widget.

 ##### Inputs tab
 ![](./docs/images/def_inputs.png)
 The input section allows the user to specify the name of the inputs accepted by the widget.
 These are variable names that can also be assigned to parameters and outputs.
-Currently the callback option is not used.
-When an input name is also a parameter name, the value of the parameter will be determined by the input if it is connected to the output of another widget
+Currently, the callback option is not used.
+When an input name is also a parameter name, the value of the parameter will be determined by the value received by input if it is connected to the output of another widget.

 ##### Outputs tab
 ![](./docs/images/def_outputs.png)